freeman-lab/spark-janelia/README.md

 ```
 ssh login2.int.janelia.org
 ```
-Choose a location in your home directory where you will store the scripts from this repository, and from this location, download the scripts
+Navigate to a location in your home directory where you will store these scripts, then call
 ```
 git clone https://github.com/freeman-lab/spark-janelia
 ```
-And add this location to your `PATH` variable, by adding the following line to your bash profile (usually located in `~/.bash_profile`)
+And add this location to your `PATH` variable, by adding this to your bash profile (usually located in `~/.bash_profile`)
 ```
 export PATH=/path/to/spark-janelia:$PATH
 ```
-Now would be a good time to point your PATH to a recent version of Python, by also adding this line:
+While doing this, point your PATH to a recent version of Python, by also adding this line:
 ```
 export PATH=/usr/local/python-2.7.6/bin/:$PATH
 ```
 If you want to follow the next steps in the same session, source your profile by typing `source ~/.bash_profile`.

 #### Starting a Spark cluster
-While logged in to one of Janelia cluster's login nodes, submit a request for a group of nodes to run as a Spark cluster using:
+While logged in to one of Janelia cluster's login nodes, submit a request to run a group of nodes as a Spark cluster using:
 ```
 spark-janelia -n <number_of_nodes>
 ```
-Each node contains 16 cores and 100GB of RAM for Spark to use.
+Each node has 16 cores and 100GB of RAM for Spark to use.
 You should target the number of nodes you request based on the size of the data you were working or the amount of neccessary computation (or both).
+A good rule of thumb is to use enough nodes so the total amount of RAM is about twice the total size of your data set.

 Check the status of your request using the `qstat` command.
-When the status is listed as `r` (for "ready"), you can proceed.
+When the status is listed as `r` (for "ready"), proceed.

 Every Spark cluster has a unique node designated as the "driver" from which all computations are initiated.
 To log in to the driver for your Spark cluster, use:
 ```